Sustainable Hamburg: Think green. Enjoy Hamburg.

 Focus on green tourism: A perfect day in sustainable Hamburg

 Hamburg is not only one of Europe’s most exciting city destinations, but also one of the greenest.
-As well as being home to the Elbphilharmonie Hamburg, renowned international museums and countless other places of interest, Hamburg is one of the most natural and greenest cities in the world: in fact, 540 square kilometres of the municipal area are covered by parks, wooded lands, and nature reserves.
+As well as being home to the Elbphilharmonie Hamburg, renowned international museums and countless other places of interest, Hamburg is one of the most natural and greenest cities in the world: in fact, 34 percent of the municipal area are covered by parks, wooded lands, water and nature reserves.
 And arriving in Hamburg is just as green: from all major cities in Germany, Hamburg can be reached in just a few hours using the ICE train – with no flights involved and a minimum carbon footprint.

 Off to a good start